tfredrick112/DL-Assignments/Assignment1/README.md

+# Multiclass Classification

-## Stochastic Gradient Descent from scratch
+### Stochastic Gradient Descent from scratch

 The notebook "Multiclass Classification using NN with SGD" is my implementation of a 3-layer neural network from scratch for a 3-class classification problem.
 Here are the specifics:
 1. Number of hidden layers = 2